velipso/music-theory/docs/modes.md

 | .          | Phrygian        | - | b | b | - | - | b | b |
 | Darkest    | Locrian         | - | b | b | - | b | b | b |

-For example, calculating the Dorian mode of C starts by looking at C Major, then flattening the 3rd and 7th scale degrees (C D E F G A B -> C D Eb F G A Bb).
+Sharps and flats are relative to the Ionian (Major) mode.
+For example, calculating the Dorian mode of C starts by looking at C Major, then flattening the 3rd and 7th scale degrees (C D E F G A B &rarr; C D Eb F G A Bb).

 Locrian is rarely used because the I chord is diminished, which makes it very hard to associate it with the tonal center.